 Anything baked, like cakes and muffins aren’t good for convection ovens.
 The circulating air prevents your baked goods from rising up when they’re cooking.
 More people would prefer to use a conventional oven for their baked goods.
 If you want the fluffy appeal to your cake or muffin, a conventional oven is ideal.

 When it comes to cooking, you want to use the right tools.
 While convection and conventional ovens are similar, their differences can affect the food’s quality.
-Convection ovens are quick, easy to use, and provide even heat throughout the cooking process.
+The benefits of convection ovens are quick, easy to use, and provide even heat throughout the cooking process.
 One of the biggest drawbacks for a convection oven is the price tag, and they don’t do well with baked goods.
 Depending on your cooking habits, you may want to explore a little bit and see which one would fit your needs better.
 You can’t go wrong with either choice, and they have their benefits and their drawbacks.